 And speaking of malls, The Magnificent Mile has a few of those, too.
 Instead of sprawling across acres and acres as they do in the burbs, these big-city shopping centers occupy multiple levels in tall buildings.
 Among Chicago's signature vertical malls are The Shops at North Bridge (520 N. Michigan Ave.), anchored by Nordstrom; Water Tower Place (835 N. Michigan Ave.), anchored by Macy's and American Girl Place; and 900 North Michigan Shops (900 N. Michigan Ave.), anchored by Bloomingdale's.

-Beyond all the glitz, glamour and raw consumerism you can revel in along The Mag Mile, there are restaurants, mall food courts and hotels.
+Beyond all the glitz, glamour and raw consumerism you can revel in along The Mag Mile, there are local restaurants, mall food courts and hotels.
 You'll find more accommodations here in the Near North Side than just about any other neighborhood in Chicago, making the Mile as much a tourist district as Grant Park and the museums farther south.

 Old Town/River North